One of the great scene debates runs as follows… what’s better? The John Foxx or Midge Ure era incarnations of ULTRAVOX?

 At the same time, I realised I’d not done another of the things I most wanted to – which is work with Robin Simon properly again.
 Rob came out of that glam into Punk thing as well – and he can play the most violent guitar you’ve ever heard – so the time was absolutely right.

-In terms of writing and demos, had these songs been conceived with guitars in mind from the off?
+In terms of writing and doing demos, had these songs been conceived with guitars in mind from the very off?